 In the event the economic value of a bank declines by more than 20% of the sum of Tier I and Tier II capital ("outlier ratio") as a result of interest rate shocks, the bank falls into the category of "outlier bank," as stipulated under the Second Pillar of Basel II.

-As of March 31, 2009, the outlier ratio was less than 9%, substantially below the 20% criterion.
+As of March 31, 2010, the outlier ratio was around 6%, substantially below the 20% criterion.

 (e) Managing Risk of Stocks Held for Strategic Purposes